PetitCoinCoin/advent-of-code/2019/comments.md

 Day 13 part 2 took me sooooo much time.
 It was mainly comprehesion issues, implementation was easy (once you have a working Intcode, which I already had).

 First time I implement a binary search (day 14 part 2) and I'm amazed how quickly it runs.

+Once again, I had comprehension issues, this time for day 17 part 2.
+Well I also made a silly mistake and reverse printed the map, so my path was obviously wrong...